Streets and Squares

 The guardian over the gazebo near the big mural of the 17th century.

-A big panoramic mural provides the view of the Old Brest in the 17th century.
+The big mural provides the panoramic view of the Old Brest in the 17th century.

 Artists finish their work (2007).